 2. The Heard Museum

-Founded in 1929 by the Heard family, the museum has been operating since then, with a mission to preserve and promote the art and culture of the many Native American’s that call Arizona and the southwest home.
+Established back in 1929 by the Heard family, the museum has been a steadfast guardian of Native American heritage ever since.
+Its mission is clear: to protect and promote the vibrant art and diverse cultures of the Native American communities that call Arizona and the Southwest home.

 3. Sahuaro Ranch Historic Area

 Arizona’s rich history of cattle ranching has shaped the state’s economy and left its mark on the landscape.
 It’s fascinating to discover that many of the areas now part of metro-Phoenix were once sprawling deserts where herds roamed freely.

 One such place that offers a glimpse into this ranching heritage is the Sahuaro Ranch Historic Area, nestled on nearly 20 acres in Glendale.
 As I stepped onto this historic site, I couldn’t help but feel a sense of awe knowing that I was standing on what is believed to be the oldest ranch in Maricopa County, with a documented history dating back to the mid-1800s.

 The ranch has undergone careful restoration, breathing new life into its buildings, gardens, barns, and orchard.
 Exploring this expansive area was like stepping back in time.
 From the rustic charm of the buildings to the serene beauty of the gardens, every corner of Sahuaro Ranch had a story to tell.

 The dedication to preserving the valley’s ranching legacy is evident throughout the site.
 Knowledgeable guides offer tours that transport visitors to a bygone era, sharing captivating tales and insights.
 For those eager to dive deeper into the ranching lifestyle, hands-on activities provide a unique opportunity to experience the daily tasks and challenges faced by early settlers.